pcrumley/csv_to_json_rs/README.md

 cargo run --release
 ```

-You can test the API by sending it post requests, e.g.:
+You can test the API by sending it post requests from a different shell, e.g.:
 ```bash
 curl --location --request POST 'localhost:3030/csv_to_json' \
 --header 'Content-Type: text/plain' \